 Changes to the ominous algorithm reflect Facebook’s business strategies.
 Unfortunately, almost no one can afford the luxury to keep using the same digital marketing or outreach techniques that have been applied in the past.

-In order to help you to crack the algorithm and increase your unpaid, organic reach, you can apply a few tricks to spice things up.
+In order to help you to crack the Facebook algorithm and increase your unpaid, organic reach, you can apply a few hacks to spice things up.

-Here are our tried and tested growth hacks you can apply right now to make the algorithm work for you in 2020.
+Here are our tried and tested growth hacks you can apply right now to hack the Facebook algorithm in 2020 and make it work for you.

 #1 Create engaging and shareable content that resonates through time